 Inactivated influenza vaccines contain parts of inactivated (dead) virus proteins called antigens.
-The trivalent vaccine preparation of inactivated vaccine contains an adjuvant to help it work more effectively.
-On PEI both quadrivalent and trivalent influenza vaccines will be available containing 2 strains of influenza A virus and one or two strains of influenza B virus.
 Traces of non-medicinal ingredients are present to keep the product sterile and stable.
 The packaging does not contain latex.
 The full list of contents of the vaccine is available in the product monograph which can be obtained from your health care provider.